Unveiling the drivers of the Baryon Cycles with Interpretable Multi-step Machine Learning and Simulations: Overview of training features and correlations

 \textbf{Note:} \( X \) represents the chemical species \(\text{H, He, C, N, O, Ne, Mg, Si, and Fe}\).

-Using the Pearson correlation method, we identified feature pairs with strong corretaions (correlation coeffcients $> 0.75$).
+Using the Pearson correlation method, we identified feature pairs with strong correlations (correlation coeffcients $> 0.75$).
 Only strongly correlated feature pairs are presented in the correlation matrix.
-The correlation matrix for the 30 features is divided into three groups for better visualization.
+The correlation matrix for the 27 features is divided into three groups for better visualization.
 We applied the Variance Inflation Factor (\cite{salmeron2020}) (VIF$<10$) to select features with acceptable multicolinearity.
-This process led to the removal of 23 features due to significant multicolinearity and leakage issues.
+This process led to the removal of 23 features due to significant multicolinearity and leakage issues, retaining 4 features for training the model: \begin{itemize} \item $E_{\mathrm{wind}}$ — Cumulative energy from galactic winds \item $M_{\mathrm{gas}, \mathrm{MaxRad}}$ — The gas mass within $R_{V_{\text{Max}}}$ \item $R_{V_{\mathrm{max}}}$ —The radius of the rotation curve peak ($V_{\text{Max}}$) \item SFR — Star formation rate \end{itemize}